Hrithik Roshan: 2008–2012: Diversification and acclaim

-Roshan then collaborated with director Sanjay Leela Bhansali on the drama Guzaarish (2010) in which he had the role of Ethan Mascarenhas, a former magician suffering from quadriplegia, who after years of struggle, files an appeal for euthanasia.
+Roshan then collaborated with director Sanjay Leela Bhansali on the drama Guzaarish (2010) in which he had the role of Ethan Mascarenhas, a former magician suffering from quadriplegia, who, after years of struggle, files an appeal for euthanasia.
 Roshan had reservations about the role but agreed to the project after reading the film's story.
 To understand his role better, he interacted with paraplegic patients.
 In his own words, "I used to spend six hours with the patients, initially once a week and then once a month.
-I used to go to understand what they go through, what they think, what their needs are.
+I used to go to understand what they go through, what they think, and what their needs are.
 They have taught me a lot of things."
 He also trained with a Ukrainian magician to perform the film's magic stunts, and put on weight to look the part.
 The film failed at the box office, though it and Roshan's performance were positively received by critics.
 A writer for Zee News praised the chemistry between Roshan and Rai, adding that they "break the Bollywood mould of stereotypes."
 Roshan received the Zee Cine Award for Best Actor (Critics) and nominations for Filmfare, IIFA and Zee Cine Award for Best Actor.

 In 2011, Roshan appeared in Zoya Akhtar's ensemble comedy-drama Zindagi Na Milegi Dobara alongside Abhay Deol and Farhan Akhtar as three friends who embark on a bachelor trip where they overcome their insecurities.
 Zoya cast Roshan in the role of an uptight workaholic as she considers him her favourite actor.
 For the film's soundtrack, Roshan recorded the song "Señorita" with his co-stars and María del Mar Fernández.
 Zindagi Na Milegi Dobara was released to positive reviews and Roshan's performance was praised.
 Rajeev Masand wrote, "Hrithik Roshan once again brings real depth to his character with a spectacular performance.
 He's shy and restrained, then lets go with such fantastic intensity that you make the inward journey with his character."
 The film grossed ₹1.53 billion worldwide and became Roshan's first commercial success in three years.
 Later that year, he made a special appearance in Farhan's Don 2.